-As discussed above, over the last few years, the Compensation Committee has continued to refine our executive compensation program.
-In 2021, as we became a non-controlled Company for the first time in over 30 years, the Compensation Committee incorporated more quantifiable financial and operating metrics in our performance objectives in order to have less discretion in awarding the Annual Bonus to our Named Executive Officers.
-This allows the Compensation Committee to tie a percentage of each Named Executive Officer's Annual Bonus opportunity to the milestone(s) that such person is responsible for driving.
+The Compensation Committee ties a percentage of each executive officer's Annual Bonus opportunity to each milestone with a higher percentage tied to the milestone that such person is responsible for driving.
 We believe that this step provides clear objectives to motivate the Company's leadership to meet high standards of values-driven leadership in addition to delivering strong financial results.

-In 2022, the Compensation Committee weighed the milestones as follows:
+In 2023, the Compensation Committee weighed the milestones as follows:

-Named Executive Officers Milestone 1- First Year Sales Increase Milestone 2- Improved Policy Retention Milestone 3- Roadmap Execution Milestone 4- Financials & Expense Discipline
+Named Executive Officers MILESTONE 1 First Year Sales Increase MILESTONE 2 Improved Policy Retention MILESTONE 3 Roadmap Execution MILESTONE 4 Financials & Expense Discipline

-Gerald W. Shields 40% 20% 30% 10%
+Gerald W. Shields 25% 25% 25% 25%

 Jeffery P. Conklin 15% 20% 25% 40%

 Sheryl Kinlaw 20% 10% 35% 35%

 Robert M. Mauldin III 40% 20% 30% 10%

 Harvey J. L. Waite 25% 20% 35% 20%